Ciikorrr/Chisel/Binding_cyber/Binding_of_cyber.md

 └─$ fcrackzip -D -p /usr/share/wordlists/rockyou.txt -u chest.zip

 PASSWORD FOUND!!!!: pw == isaaciscrazy

-go in a directory where is have the correct right because the right of /tmp are fuck up now cause of the mount.
+go in a directory where is have the correct right because the right of /tmp are weird now cause of the mount.

 unzip -P "isaaciscrazy" /tmp/

 cd /home/isaac/.ssh

-cat flag.txt : EPI{4ch13V3M3N7_7R0Phy_90lD3n_90d}

-cat hint.txt : 5000-6500 (some ports obviously)

 cat id_rsa
 -----BEGIN OPENSSH PRIVATE KEY-----